 This frame is open cornered, e.g., cut and joined from pre-fabricated molding. (notice the mismatched pattern alignment in the corners.)

 Also, be sure to check out the Rococo frame from the same outing.

 This Rococo frame, probably a transitional Louis XV – Louis XVI reproduction, was found at Antiques on the Farmington in Collinsville, Connecticut.
 First of all this frame does not appear to be old.
 Also, it definitely seems like it was designed to capture the look and feel of the Rococo period.

 Rococo Frame Reproduction

 The most noteworthy Rococo style features are the oval sight, elaborate corner foliate cartouches and swept sides and back.
 There is also a nice contrast between the antiqued gold ornamentation and the faux wood finish on the inner portions of the frame.
-Yet, in my experience I have not come across an authentic frame like this with contrasting gold and wood areas.
+Yet, in my experience, I have not come across an authentic frame like this with different gold and wood areas.

 Corner close-up showing faux wood finish.